Insulin: The Canadian discovery that has saved millions of lives

 1

-People with type 1 diabetes
+People with Type 1 diabetes

 have a total lack of insulin.